 We had them complete a task on another website – The Land Registry United Kingdom House Price Index which is another website built around Linked Data and talked through some of the concepts.
 Armed with this we then spent the rest of the session talking about the pros and cons of our approach to data transformation and their concerns and the possible impacts it might have on them.
 They talked about their experiences of data transformation and, in some cases, first hand knowledge of transforming data for their own internal and external data tools.
 Lastly, we focused on the potential benefits the linked data approach might provide.

 Understanding the future – new concepts

 As I write this, we’re currently putting together some online activities to support our in person research.
 Our friends at Swirrl have put together an interesting (and possibly unique) approach to searching data which we’re itching to take out to users.
 We’ll keep you posted!

 We’re still in the process of collating all our findings so it’s a little soon to be able to share them in any detail.
 It’s fair to say we have so much insight it’s hard to know where to begin with the analysis.
 Once complete, we’ll share it with you and our future research plans.
 We already plan to do some more in-depth research using our own transformed data and we’ve identified gaps in our insight that we’ll want to address in the next phase.

 We’re always looking for willing volunteers to help us with our research.
-If you are interested, please complete this form.
+Interested?
+Please complete this form to volunteer to help us with our research.
 You not only get to enjoy our excellent company, but we can compensate you for your time as well.
-In case you’re wondering, we really do go all over the UK (at the last count… Cardiff, Chilton, Edinburgh, Leeds, London, Manchester, Newcastle, Newport, Plymouth, Preston, Ross on Wye) so wherever you are, we should be doing something near you at some point.
+In case you’re wondering, we really do go all over the UK (at the last count: Cardiff, Chilton, Edinburgh, Leeds, London, Manchester, Newcastle, Newport, Plymouth, Preston, Ross on Wye) so wherever you are, we should be doing something near you at some point.